HashCodeDevelopment/CoinsAPI/README.md

 Methods

-//This will add the specified amount of coins to our player. void addCoins(UUID, int);
+//This will add the specified amount of coins to our player: void addCoins(UUID, int);

-//This will remove the specified amount of coins from our player. void removeCoins(UUID, int);
+//This will remove the specified amount of coins from our player: void removeCoins(UUID, int);

-//This will reset the coins of our player to zero and it will add him the specified amount of coins. void setCoins(UUID, int);
+//This will reset the coins of our player to zero and it will add him the specified amount of coins: void setCoins(UUID, int);

-//This will remove the specified amount of coins from the first UUID and add it to the second UUID. void payCoins(UUID, UUID, int);
+//This will remove the specified amount of coins from the first UUID and add it to the second UUID: void payCoins(UUID, UUID, int);

-//This will return the amount of coins from our player. int getCoins(UUID);
+//This will return the amount of coins from our player: int getCoins(UUID);

-//This will return true if our player has the specified amount of coins. boolean hasCoins(UUID, int);
+//This will return true if our player has the specified amount of coins: boolean hasCoins(UUID, int);